GrumpyGits/grumpygits.github.com/_posts/2015-06-06-github-patchwork-singapore.md

 ### No coding experience needed
 ---

 Patchwork is a self-directed hands-on workshop for learning Git and GitHub.
 You will be able to go at your own pace, with the help of a community mentor nearby in case you run into any trouble.
-Join us for a night of hacking and snacking and make some new friends while you're at it!
+Join us for an afternoon of hacking and snacking and make some new friends while you're at it!

 *Forks you don't eat with?
 Branches not made of wood?*